limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 _Note that the reverse of "edocrq" is "qrcode"._

-Well, in any case, the file `edocrq` is available from the web server and it looks like this.
+Well, in any case, the file `edocrq` is available from the web server and it looked like this.

 ![edocrq.png](/assets/images/posts/cyberry-walkthrough/edocrq.png)

-There is slight twist before you can decode the QR code.
-You need to flip it horizontally like so.
+There is slight twist before the QR code can be decoded.
+You need to flip it horizontally like so:

 ![qrcode.png](/assets/images/posts/cyberry-walkthrough/qrcode.png)